-Mild side effects can include mild irritation, rash, and itching; this can occur in either the man or woman unless a condom using a condom.
+Mild side effects can include mild irritation, rash, and itching; this can occur in either the man or woman unless using a condom.
 Please take extra precautions if using P.E. creams, sprays, and wipes with condoms.
 They can weaken the material exposing you and your partner to potential sexually transmitted diseases and unwanted pregnancy.
 These treatments can cause desensitization for your partner as well unless washed off before intercourse.

 Try to use the smallest amount you can to gain desensitization to avoid unwanted side effects.
 Importantly only use this treatment as directed; there are cases where people have used them for pain relief and cosmetic procedures using far too high a dose.
 Overuse can cause a potentially life-threatening condition called methemoglobinemia.

 Methemoglobinemia is a rare disorder where too little oxygen reaches your blood cells.
 The condition can come on quickly and can cause headaches, shortness of breath, nausea, rapid heart rate, fatigue, confusion, and loss of consciousness.